Object SLAM-Based Active Mapping and Robotic Grasping: Object Driven Active Mapping

 \subsection{Observation Completeness Measurement}

-The incompleteness of map building provides the driving force for active exploration.
-Existing studies usually take the entire environment as the exploration target \cite{charrow2015information, kahn2015active} or focus on reconstructing a single object \cite{kriegel2015efficient, arruda2016active}, which is not suitable for building the object map required by robotic grasping.
-The reasons are as follows: 1) The insignificant or unimportant regions in the environment will interfere with the decisions made for exploration and misguide the robot into the non-object area; 2) it will significantly increase the computational cost and thus reduce the efficiency of the whole system.
-In this work, we propose an object-driven active exploration strategy for building the object map incrementally.
+In this work, we focus on the robot active map building.
+We regard the map's incompleteness as a motivating factor for active exploration.
+Existing studies usually take the entire environment as the exploration target \cite{charrow2015information, kahn2015active} or focus on reconstructing a single object \cite{kriegel2015efficient, arruda2016active}, neither of which is ideal for building the object map required by robotic grasping.
+The reasons are as follows: 1) The insignificant regions in the environment will interfere with the decisions made for exploration and misguide the robot into the non-object area; 2) it will significantly increase the computational cost and thus reduce the efficiency of the whole system.
+We propose an object-driven active exploration strategy for building the object map incrementally.
 The strategy is designed based on observation completeness of the object, which is defined as follows.

-As demonstrated in Fig. \ref{Object Incompleteness}, the point cloud of an object is first transformed from the world frame to the object frame, and then is projected onto the five surfaces of the estimated 3D cube.
-Here, the bottom face is not considered.
-Each of the five surfaces is discretized into a surface occupancy grid map \cite{elfes1989using,tompkins2020online} with $m*m$ resolution ($m=1\rm cm$ in our implementation).
-Each grid cell can have one of the following three statuses: \begin{itemize} \item \textbf{unknown}: the grid is not observed by the camera; \item \textbf{occupied}: the grid is occupied by the point clouds; \item \textbf{free}: the grid can be seen by the camera but is not occupied by the point clouds. \end{itemize}
+As illustrated in Fig. \ref{Object Incompleteness}, the point cloud of an object is translated from the world frame to the object frame and then projected onto the five surfaces of the estimated 3D cube (see Fig. \ref{Object Incompleteness}(b)).
+Here, only half of the points are projected to a single surface, and the bottom face is not considered.
+Each of the five surfaces is discretized into a surface occupancy grid map \cite{elfes1989using,tompkins2020online} with $m*m$ resolution ($m=1\rm cm$ in our implementation) (see Fig. \ref{Object Incompleteness}(c)).
+Each grid cell can be in one of three states: \begin{itemize}[topsep=5pt,itemsep=-1ex,partopsep=1ex,parsep=1ex] \item \textbf{unknown}: the grid is not observed by the camera; \item \textbf{occupied}: the grid is occupied by the point clouds; \item \textbf{free}: the grid can be seen by the camera but is not occupied by the point clouds. \end{itemize}

-Based on the occupancy grid map, we leverage information entropy to measure observation completeness.
-The entropy of each grid cell is defined by a binary entropy function:

-where $p$ is the probability of a grid cell being occupied and its initial value before exploration is set to 0.5.
-The total entropy is then defined as